karlk333/Discord_Scrape/README.md

 Script test drivers.
 Pick the one you need for testing.

 Heartbeat version seems to work now.

-PingPong version.
+PingPong version:
   Discord server always responds with op==9 after three pongs.
   Restart of run_forever() doesn't kill ping thread, instead a new thread is started for every restart.
   Resume does not work either.
   Actually there is no documentation on a Ping feature in the Gateway documentation of the Discord development, see https://discord.com/developers/docs/topics/gateway.